dwea0935/iac-vpn-gateway/README.md

 The architecture is designed with a "Zero-Trust" mindset: it enforces a strict default-deny perimeter, dynamically routes DNS through an encrypted proxy (dnscrypt-proxy), and programmatically locks down all public administrative access once the secure tunnel is established.

+Recent architectural upgrades have transitioned this from a static configuration to a highly modular deployment.
+By utilizing global variables and dynamic interface detection, the infrastructure seamlessly adapts to virtualized host environments (like Proxmox) without routing collisions between the physical LAN and the virtual tunnel.

 ## Requirements

 This architecture is explicitly designed and tested for Debian-based distributions.